LetsPlentendo/hekate/README.md

-# hekate - repurposed as an (incredibly shitty) image viewer
+# SwitchImageViewer - hekate repurposed as an (incredibly shitty) image viewer
 Title says it all :)

 # How to use